ilpersi/BHBot/README.md

 The level/difficulty for each activity can be defined in the settings file.
 The bot can also:

 * Automatically bribe specific familiars defined in the settings file (with limits so you dont waste gems)
-* Use consumables to keep 25% IF/XP/GF running unattended
+* Use consumables to keep 25% IF/XP/Gold boosts running unattended
+* Strip items for PvP to lower TS
+* Solo certain zones for bounty requirements
+* Collect completed bounties
 * Claim all weekly rewards
 * Screenshot and close PMs
 * Handle incomplete teams
-* Collect completed bounties

 If the bot detects a "Disconnected" dialog, it will pause its execution for 1 hour giving the user a chance to play manually.
 Disconnects are usually result of another instance logging into the game.
 This is why bot pauses in case it detects it.

 ## Upcoming Features
-* World Boss farming
-* Open skeleton chests
 * Watching and Collecting Ads
+* Opening skeleton chests

 ## First time setup